Classification of software failures and defects

 At first glance, this kind of hierarchical scheme is clear and rational.
 It can also be assumed that the intention of the organization that creates this scheme is the assignment of created support requests and tickets, and later for generating various analytical reports.

-In the next article, we’ll explain the classification of general customer requests, as well as the difference compared to the classification of software problems.
+In the next article, we’ll explain the classification of general requests, as well as the difference compared to the classification of software problems.